‘Fiddling is so much more than playing tunes….. just as fishing is so much more than catching.’

 All melody instruments welcome, not just fiddles.
 Fiddlers are in the majority at the sessions, but those who play harp, cello, banjo, mandolin, whistle, pipes and others have also been involved.
 Guitar, keyboard and other accompaniment-oriented players are welcome, but the teaching is mostly melody/tune-oriented.
 Players of other instruments have participated and are most welcome, but they should be fairly comfortable with listening and being able to transfer notes they hear to their own instrument.
 There won’t likely be anything like ‘put your 1st finger on the 2nd string’ as it applies to instruments other than fiddle.

-Where?
-The Burlington Violin Shop in Burlington
+Where? online or at the Burlington Violin Shop in Burlington

-What to bring?
+What to have/bring?
 Bring your instrument, a tuning device (if you use one) and a recording device as needed.
 Recordings of all tunes taught at each session are e-mailed after the session to those who attend.

 What playing level?
 See the description of each section above.